-2 Note 'mid-year' does not mean the mid-point in the charging year - a change could occur on, for example, the 2nd April or 30th March or anytime in between during the charging year.
+158 Note 'mid-year' does not mean the mid-point in the charging year - a change could occur on, for example, the 2nd April or 30th March or anytime in between during the charging year.

-2016) an ex post reconciliation of the TNUoS paid by GB generators during charging year 2015/16 would take place in spring 2016 with any amount in excess of the €2.50MWh upper limit being paid back, via a negative generator residual levied on all GB generators who have paid TNUoS during the period 1st April 2015 to 31st March 2016 inclusive.
-In other words each generator would receive a credit of '£X' for each MW of TEC they held during the period in auestion.
-The high level detail for this was noted in paragraph 4.12 (of the CMP251 consultation) accordingly:-"In the event an ex post process was adopted, National Grid confirmed that a good enough set of data for Generator reconciliation is available at D+23 as per the existing standard metering settlement timescales.
-Presently a generation reconciliation process is carried out at the end of April (in t+1) to take account of power station demand and generation in negative TNUoS charging zones in the preceding Charging Year t."
-If this new proposal were to be approved then this reconciliation, for charging year 2015/16, would thus occur in a similar timeframe.
-In respect of the reconciliation payments made to generators in spring 2016 (for charging year 2015/16) there would also need to be a corresponding payment made, via demand TNUoS charges, from suppliers.
-The CMP251 Workgroup has considered (as set out in their February Consultation) three options (paragraphs 4.8-4.22).
-For the sake of brevity we do not repeat the details here - but those matters should be read as being incorporated here.
-Of those three options we believe that Option 1 should apply, which means that with this proposal the generator reconciliation payments (for charging year 2015/16) are made in spring 2016 and would be recovered from suppliers (along with any financing cost, if applicable) during charging year 2017/18.
-Impact on the CUSC CUSC Section 14 - Part 2 - The Statement of the Use of System Charging Methodology, Section 1 - The Statement of the Transmission Use of System Charging Methodology Do you believe the CUSC Modification Proposal will have a material impact on Greenhouse Gas Emissions?
-Yes / No No supporting information

-Impact on Core Industry Documentation.
-Please tick the relevant boxes and provide any
+• the reconciliation payments made to generators in spring 2016 (for charging year 2015/16) there would also corresponding payment made, via demand TNUoS charges, from suppliers.
+Workgroup has considered (as set out in their February Consultation) three options (paragraphs 4.8-4.22).
+For revity we do not repeat the details here - but those matters should be read as being incorporated here. reconciliation e options we believe that Option 1 should apply, which means that with this proposal the generator a payments (for charging year 2015/16) are made in spring 2016 and would be recovered from suppliers (along noing cost, if applicable) during charging year 2017/18.
+Impact on t the CUSC on 14 - Part 2 - The Statement of the Use of System Charging Methodology, Section 1 - T the Statement of the Transmission Use of System Charging Methodology Do you bel Emissions ieve the CUSC Modification Proposal will have a material impact on Greenhouse Gas PYes / No No Impact on o Core Industry Documentation.
+Please tick the relevant boxes and provide any supporting BSC Grid Code STC Other (please spe cify) otional section.
+You should select any Codes or state Industry Documents which may be affected by all and, where possible, how they will be affected.